jacklynwurtz/pathwaystohousing/README.md

 [Pathways to Housing Website](https://jacklynwurtz.github.io//)

 This is our final project for our 12 week course with [Moms Can & Co](https://www.momscan.co/?fbclid=IwAR1ET646efCt6oB6jfwub6oXH86j199IRKcie5yaKMl_9VrTOy7ZdmO-urg).
 We hope to display our knowledge of HTML, CSS and Javascript.
-Our assignment was to develop a website to 'Create a resource for families looking for affordable housing/purchasing opportunities'.
+Our assignment was  to 'Create a resource for families looking for affordable housing/purchasing opportunities'.

 Through the use of Jamboard, we developed our stakeholder map, empathy map and 'How Might We...'.
 Additionally, we developed a questionaire and distributed it to get further feedback on the needs for those with housing insecurties and those who aid them.